KonstantinTomashevich/Kan/unit/render_pipeline_language/readme.md

 Buffers are exposed in metadata (excluding `vertex_stage_output` and `fragment_stage_output` ones).
 Depending on buffer type, its fields can be exposed as named parameters, attributes or both.
 For parameter generation, buffer flattening is used.
 It means that buffer data is represented as tree and then only tree leaves are exposed as parameters, where parameter name is equal to path from tree root to parameter leaf.
-Runtime sized arrays never participate in parameter generation due to their varying size.
-Also, arrays of structs currently do not participate in parameter generation either for simplification as it is not needed at the moment.
+Runtime sized array generate tail parameters if their item type is structure.
+Also, arrays of structs currently do not participate in parameter generation for simplification as it is not needed at the moment.

 ## Samplers